Fall Conference 2021: “This Mazéd World”

 “This Mazéd World:” The Humanities and Climate Change

 As climate scientists warn of an escalating, and perhaps uncontrollable, catastrophe in the making and as Americans witness the intensity of climate disruption in western wildfires and eastern hurricanes, we need the humanities to help us make sense of our changing world, build resilience, and work to change the path we are on.

-The conference will begin with four First Wednesdays talks related to the theme of climate change on Wednesday, October 6 and will conclude with a week of virtual and in-person events held from October 18 to 23.
+Our 48th annual Fall Conference began with four First Wednesdays talks related to the theme of climate change on Wednesday, October 6 and concluded with a week of virtual and in-person events held from October 18 to 22.

 ….the spring, the summer,